LibraryCarpentry/lc-data-intro/_episodes/04-regular-expressions.md

 > > ~~~
 > > .* ?: .*, \d{4}
 > > ~~~
 > > Without word boundaries you will find that this matches any text you put before `British` or `Manchester`.
-Nevertheless, the regular expression does a good job on the first look up and may be need to be refined on a second depending on your data.
+Nevertheless, the regular expression does a good job on the first look up and may be need to be refined on a second, depending on your data.
 > {: .solution}
 {: .challenge}